AxonIQ/axon-dataprotection-maven-plugin/README.md

 ```

 This Plugin is hooked into the `compile` phase of the Maven Lifecycle and has a goal named `generate`.

+### Configuration

 The mandatory configuration is a `packages` list where you can specify all `package`s where the plugin should scan for Annotated Classes.

+The optional configurations are:
-The optional configuration is the `outputConfig` where you can specify the directory you want the output json to be created.
+- `outputConfig` where you can specify the directory you want the output json to be created.
 By default, it creates a file named `axon-data-protection-config.json` on your `target` folder.
 > It has proven to be a good practice to make this json part of your git repository, so you can follow the evolving of your configuration as well as be notified (by git) when it changed to not forget to change it on the server.
+- `ignores` where you can specify which classes or packages should be ignored when scanning.
+This is useful when you have non-java types on your Events.
+When using this property you should also specify the given dependency as a plugin dependency.

-Basically, this is an example of what you need on your project:
+Basically, this is a complete example of what you need on your project:

 ```xml
 <plugins>